CONTACT

 • The school has designed a broad, rich and highly ambitious curriculum.

-• Across the subjects, the school gives pupils extra work beyond the examination requirements.
+• Across the subjects, the school gives pupils work that is demanding and thought provoking.
 This, which includes reading and relevant news articles, broadens and deepens pupils’ understanding.

 • The school has effective systems for identifying and assessing the needs of pupils with special educational needs and/or disabilities (SEND).
-It makes staff aware of how to support them so that they can succeed well in their studies.
+It makes staff aware of how to support these pupils so that they can succeed well in their studies.

 • The school also caters well for pupils who speak English as an additional language (EAL).
-It includes a bespoke course to support entry to British universities for EAL pupils.
+For example, it includes a bespoke course to support entry to British universities for EAL pupils.
 The support available also ensures that all pupils read English with confidence and fluency.

-• Teachers are readily available to help pupils both in and out of class.
-Furthermore, every subject runs a weekly clinic that pupils can attend and ask for extra help.
+• Teachers encourage pupils to do their utmost to improve their understanding of subject content.
+For example, they are readily available to give students extra support and in addition, many subjects run a weekly clinic that pupils can attend and ask for extra help.

 • Published national qualification results in all subjects are consistently above national averages.

-• Destinations information show that students go on to study a very wide range of academic subjects.
-These are predominately at highly rated providers.
+• Destinations information shows that students go on to study a very wide range of academic subjects.

 • Pupils are highly motivated and set to work quickly.
 They work diligently and with determination to succeed.
 They use the school facilities for independent study when they have a free lesson.
 These very positive attitudes play a major role in their academic success.

-• The school’s careers guidance and information work is exceptional.
-It is well-tailored to individual pupils’ interests, ambitions and aspirations.
-It includes an annual careers day, with visiting professionals talking about their roles.
+• The school’s work on careers guidance and information is exceptional.
+It is well tailored to individual pupils’ interests, ambitions and aspirations.
+It includes, for instance, an annual careers day, with visiting professionals talking about their roles.

-• This attention to detail, combined with extra bespoke support as required for entry into top-rate universities and specific courses, ensures that pupils have the very best chance of moving onto their desired placements.
+• This attention to detail, combined with extra bespoke support as required for entry into specific universities and courses, enables pupils to have the very best chance of moving onto their desired placements.

 • Pupils have multiple enrichment opportunities beyond the classroom.
 These are arranged both by the school and by pupils for their peers.
 Many of these enhance pupils’ formal learning.
 For example, they visit museums, art galleries, the theatre, observatories and attend lectures at universities.

-• Pupils have opportunities to participate in trips to places in the UK, Europe and further abroad and to engage in meaningful volunteering work.
+• Pupils have opportunities to participate in trips to places in the UK, Europe and further afield and to engage in meaningful volunteering work.

 • Pupils are also involved in arranging social events such as go-karting and sushi making.
 The `Revue’ is an annual event that gives pupils opportunities to showcase their work, talents and interests.
 The programme for this annual event includes modelling of clothes created by pupils in textiles classes and a range of musical performances.

-• The proprietor has a very high presence and oversight of the school’s work.
+• The proprietor has a very high presence at school and provides strong oversight of all areas of its work.

-• The school makes it a priority to support staff professional development and their personal well-being.
+• The school makes it a priority to support staff professional development and their personal well-being, including a range of approaches to promote a suitable work-life balance.
+This is a key factor in staff wanting to continue working at the school.

-• The school regularly communicates with parents and carers.
-This includes through half termly webinars to make it accessible for the many parents who live abroad.
+• The school communicates with parents and carers regularly.
+This includes through half-termly webinars to make it accessible for the many parents who live abroad.

-• The proprietor pays much attention in ensuring that the school’s premises are maintained to a high standard.
+• The proprietor pays much attention to ensuring that the school’s premises are maintained to a high standard.
 This makes the school a pleasant place to work and learn.

 Safeguarding